USFAkbari/Excel_Tools/README.md

 ## 📄 License

-MIT License - feel free to use for your projects!
+MIT License - feel free to Fork and Contributing for your projects!

 ## 👨‍💻 Author

-Built with ❤️ following Feature-Sliced Design principles
+Built with ❤️ by USFAkbari